Russ

 Hello and welcome to my humble web page.

-If you’re here, you’re probably interested in my work as a frontend web developer.
+If you’re here, you’re probably interested in my work as a frontend engineer.
 To give you an idea of myself as a dev:

 1. My work philosophy is greatly informed by my time in San Francisco, particularly as a growth engineer at Slack.